StevenShuoFeng/CarND-Behavioral-Cloning-P3/README.md

 **File Structure in Repo**
 * model_center_andLeftRight_cropped_TwoTracks_NvidiaNet.h5: the final model
 * model.py and model.ipynb: the souce code for building the model
+* model.h5: the final model
+* model/: directory of mutiple version of models
 * README.md: the final writeup file
 * /writeupImg: recorded videos and images for writeup